Domenico di Bartolo: Madonna and Child Enthroned (1437)

 In 1437, four years after the Madonna of Humility, Domenico di Bartolo painted a Madonna and Child.
 Giorgio Vasari identifies the panel painting "Madonna and Child Enthroned" as a fragment of an altarpiece for the high altar of the Santa Maria del Carmine, Florence e.
-As observed by art historian Carl Strehlke, the pointed shortening of the upper edges and the low viewpoint of the Virgin's abdomen are all indications that the paintings composition had originally possessed different dimensions.
+As observed by art historian Carl Strehlke, the pointed shortening of the upper edges and the low viewpoint of the Virgin's abdomen are all indications that the painting's composition had originally possessed different dimensions.
 The sides of the panel seem to have been planed and the lower edge cut.
 It remains unknown exactly where Domenico was residing during the time that he was painting this piece.
 Three possible locations are Siena, Florence or Perugia, for there are no documents that record commissions Domenico had received outside of these three mentioned locations.

 Scholar Bruce Cole observes that the two largely depicted figures, the Madonna and the child, seem to have the same "awkward but compelling force" that one can spot in Masaccio's paintings.
 Straying away from the more popular and predominant characteristics in Sienese paintings, Domenico's painting of the Madonna and Child carefully avoids any elegant expressions of beauty; instead, the two individuals are depicted to be unsophisticated and modest.
 There is a stark emotional contrast in facial expressions between the child and his apprehensive mother.
 Some possible sources of inspiration for this painting could have been the works of Ambrogio Lorenzetti, for similarities in the tender and fearful body gesture of the mother, along with the protecting and intertwining with the baby is evident.
-In addition, the Madonna's spread-out right hand in Domenico's painting can be traced present to several of the hands featured in Ambrogio's paintings.
+In addition, Madonna's spread-out right hand in Domenico's painting can be traced present to several of the hands featured in Ambrogio's paintings.